Sustainability Operations Structure

 Risk Management Committee

 The Risk Management Committee has been established as an advisory body to the Board of Directors based on the Risk Management Regulations.
-Chaired by the President (CEO), it consists of three Executive Officers and the heads of five divisions that oversee internal control.
+Chaired by the President (CEO), it consists of three Executive Officers serving as Vice Chairs and the heads of five divisions overseeing internal control.
 We have not appointed members without speaking rights or external stakeholders to the committee.

-The committee supervises risk management across the entirety of Mizuno Group’s operations, which includes all divisions of Mizuno Corporation and its subsidiaries.
+The committee oversees risk management across the entire Mizuno Group's operations, including all divisions of Mizuno Corporation and its subsidiaries.
 It plays a pivotal role in identifying various types of risks, such as natural disasters, human-caused incidents, data leaks, product accidents, and internal fraud.
 The committee is also responsible for devising preventive measures, implementing strategies to stop these risks from recurring, and establishing and executing Business Continuity Plans (BCP).
-From FY 2021, the Risk Management Committee began discussing risks related to climate change in depth for the short, medium, and long term.
+Additionally, regarding climate change risks, the committee has discussed related aspects deemed relevant in the short, medium, and long term since FY 2021.

-Moreover, by routinely exchanging information with various departments and bases and through training and education, the committee ensures that the philosophy of risk management is understood throughout the group.
+Moreover, by routinely exchanging information with various departments and locations and through training and education, the committee ensures that the philosophy of risk management permeates throughout the group.
 When a specific business risk arises, the Risk Management Committee takes the lead in setting up a crisis management headquarters to address the issue promptly and prevent recurrence.

 Cross-departmental Products Committee

-Mizuno has established the "Cross-departmental Products Committee," chaired by the Managing Executive Officer.
+Mizuno has established the "Cross-departmental Products Committee," chaired by the Senior Managing Executive Officer.
 This committee convenes representatives from various product departments, including research and development, apparel, footwear, and equipment, for regular meetings.
-We engage in activities directed towards realizing a sustainable future, discussing perspectives on R & D, future directions, and concrete plan formulation.
+We engage in activities directed towards realizing a sustainable future, discussing perspectives on R&D, future directions, and concrete plan formulation.

 Recognizing the impact of our manufacturing activities on people working in our factories and the local community, we have promoted CSR procurement activities since 2004 to secure the appropriateness of human rights protection, occupational safety and health, and environmental conservation at Mizuno product suppliers from the perspective of international standards.